 The new London Tube map is out, and overall it’s a big improvement on the most recent versions.
 There’s been a thorough decluttering, removing a lot of the fiddly, little used detail which usually gets added because someone says “But we must include…” and no-one replies “Putting more and more on a piece of paper doesn’t mean you get more and more over to its readers”.

-Here are the old and new versions (click on pictures for fuller versions):
+Here are the old and new versions:

 Aside from the improvements, the new map has three issues: